phhai1710/HomeTest-Football-Match/README.md

 - JGProgressHUD: An elegant and simple progress HUD

 ## TODO:
+Due to the limited time, the project cannot be completed completely.
+There are still some practices that can be applied:
 * Implementing Coordinator for MVVM-C
 * Detaching Combine from Domain.
 Domain should be pure Closure and there will be a convertion to transform Closure to Publisher
 * Applying Service Locator pattern